Ceconomy

 Ceconomy AG is an international retail company headquartered in Düsseldorf, Germany.
 Its history goes back to the Metro Group.
-Ceconomy operates more than 1,000 consumer electronics stores in twelve countries.
+Ceconomy operates more than 1,000 consumer electronics stores in eleven countries.
 In addition to MediaMarkt and Saturn, the group owns Deutsche Technikberatung.
-32.5% of its sales are generated online.
+Approximately 24 % of its sales are generated online.

+In July 2025, JD.com agreed to acquire Ceconomy for 2.2 billion.

 History

 In March 2016, Metro announced a comprehensive reorganization of its business units.
 Wholesale and food retailing were to be continued separately from the consumer electronics centers.
-For Cash & Carry and Real, the company wanted to continue to use the "Metro" name.
+For Cash & Carry and Real, the company wanted to retain the "Metro" name.
 MediaMarkt and Saturn were henceforth to be managed under the umbrella of "Ceconomy".
 The reorganization was completed in July 2017.
-Ceconomy and Metro have since been independent sister companies.
-Both kept their listing on the stock exchange.
+Since then, Ceconomy and Metro have functioned as independent sister companies.
+Both entities maintained their listing on the stock exchange.

 Ceconomy started as a leading European electronics retailer.
 To build on this position, the company focused on diversifying and internationalizing its activities.
 Examples include the acquisition of a majority stake in Deutsche Technikberatung and a minority stake in French electronics retailer Fnac Darty.

 In response to increased competition in retail, Ceconomy developed closer cooperation with Fnac Darty and M.video, but did not realize those plans.
 The Fnac Darty affiliation caused conflict with MediaMarkt co-founder Erich Kellerhals.
 There was a controversy between Ceconomy and Convergenta over the company's strategy and board appointments, which ended in 2020.

-The Saturn store in the city center of Hamburg is the largest contiguous electronics store in the world, covering an area of 18,000 square meters over 6 floors.
+The MediaMarkt Tech Villiage Hamburg store is the largest contiguous electronics store in Europe, covering an area of 15,000 square meters over 5 floors.

+In July 2025, Chinese e-commerce company JD.com agreed to acquire Ceconomy for €2.2 billion.

+Corporate affairs

+The key trends of Ceconomy are (as at the financial year ending September 30):

 Operations

 Ceconomy is a stock corporation under German law with its registered office in Düsseldorf.
 Its shares are traded on the Prime Standard of Deutsche Börse.
 Ceconomy was part of the MDAX from 2017 to September 2018 and has since been part of the SDAX.
 The largest shareholders include the investment holding company Haniel, the Meridian Foundation, the telecommunications company Freenet, and the Beisheim family; there are other institutional investors such as pension funds.

-The current executive board consists of Karsten Wildberger (CEO) and Florian Wieser (CFO).
+The current executive board consists of Karsten Wildberger (CEO) and Kai-Ulrich Deissner(CFO).
 The supervisory board is headed by Thomas Dannenfeldt.